 Importing experiment assay data: cloud locations

-Pluto can help you import large data files from a variety of sources
+Pluto can import large data files from a variety of sources

 Pluto is able to import your data from a number of different external locations, most commonly, SFTP/FTP, ASW, and GCP.

 The first step is to create your experiment.
-During the "add your data" step, click "other", and click the link under "Import from other storage locations (FTP, GCS, AWS s3)" This will direct you to a form where you can submit the required information to us for import, as seen below):
+During the "add your assay data" step, click "Other", and click the link under "Import from other storage locations (FTP, GCS, AWS s3)".
+This will direct you to a secure form for submitting the required information:

 FTP